wentam/bottom-bracket/README.typ

 to minimize abstraction leakage.
 In contrast to most lisps, it does not start at a high-level of abstraction, but starts right at the machine-language level.

-// TODO talk about how BB also makes it so that you can always build towards the target problem
-// from any abstraction in a goo-like way.

 = Bottom-bracket's lifecycle

 Upon execution, bottom bracket performs only 3 steps.
 Read -> expand macros -> print.